mp-sec/azure-siem-tutorial/README.md

 This query will summarize and get a count of based on the multiple fields, and ignore any sample data, and empty results.
 For this query, change any of the custom field names or the name of the custom log to match what you had used.
 Also, I recommend leaving the last WHERE clause in because it filters out any empty entries that may otherwise appear.
 When the query is returning only good results, you can change the visualization format to map view, and, optionally, change the map size to full for a better visualization experience:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179325245-7126e426-591d-474b-9b2d-fb6ec9e9633e.png)
-On the far right side of the screen, there will be map settings.
+On the far-right side of the screen, there will be map settings.
 You can choose to get the displays on the map by changing the location info usage.
 You can either use the latitude and longitude or the country.
-Sometimes one works and the other doesn't, I don't know why, but you can can try switching to the other one if you have some oddities:
+Sometimes one works and the other doesn't, I don't know why, but you can try switching to the other one if you have some oddities:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179325365-c7a47d03-5280-4798-bcdc-64c9cc0fb6bc.png)
 There is also a metrics section for the map settings where you will want to change the metric label to use the label custom field you made earlier, and the metric value should be the event count:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179325866-b1416ce5-03e2-4dca-bf57-3776af630637.png)